-Summary of St Agatha, Virgin and Martyr.
-Agatha suffered martyrdom at Catania in Sicily, probably in the persecution of Decius.
+Summary: St Agatha, Virgin suffered martyrdom at Catania in Sicily, probably in the persecution of Decius.
 She was venerated throughout the Church from earliest times and her name was inserted into the Roman canon.
 Patroness of cancer sufferers.

 Patrick Duffy writes her story.